lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 **List of Notebook tutorials:**
 See the repository's `README file <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/README.md>`_ for the most up-to-date list of available tutorials with descriptions.
+Spanish-language Jupyter Notebook tutorials have filenames ending in "ES.ipynb".

 .. _DP0-2-Tutorials-CommandLine: